Identifying Household Pests 101

 Clothes Moths

-Flying insects with a furry head, long and thin antennae, 6 legs, and 2 pairs of slender wings fringed with short hairs
+Flying insects with a furry head, long and thin antennae, 6 legs, and 2 pairs of fringed wings

 Webbing Clothes Moth